113ll3/Ibmclouddocscli/sdk/sdk_BMSClient.md

   ```
   {: codeblock}

-4. Initialize the `BMSClient` class, by using the following code.
+4. Initialize the `BMSClient` class, using the following code.

   Place the initialization code in the `application(_:didFinishLaunchingWithOptions:)` method of your application delegate, or in a location that works best for your project.